shuixin222/zqzhang.github.io/_posts/2014-07-23-crosswalk-weekly-1.md

 and gets feedback from the author that he will change the audio file that is included in the sample and make some other minor modifications.

+Digging into the sample, I find that it has used at least below features in webapi testing scope:
+* WebAudio
+*	Audio element
+*	XMLHttpRequst
+*	Session history

+So we will create a test suite **misc/xwalk-system-tests** for this case.
+You can put all test cases that you feel they are difficult to be in existing test suites, especially from samples, bugs and mailing lists from the community.
+This test suite will leverage behavior/usecase testing framework if no better option.

 ## Calling JS function from Java

 Gokhan Gokce is trying to use Crosswalk Runtime in his Android app, but finds